mjneary10/shaunagra-test/content/cards/birthday/age-9-karate-taekwando-birthday-card-for-daughter.md

 image ="/img/cards/birthday/age-9-karate-taekwando-birthday-card-for-daughter/age-9-karate-taekwando-birthday-card-for-daughter"

-description = "Age 9 karate taekwando birthday card for daughter"
+description = "Age 9 karate taekwando birthday card for daughter.
+A cute birthday card for your daughter aged 9 who loves taekwondo or karate.
+This personalised card has your little girl’s name on it with the following text To a Cool Daughter, Happy Birthday (Name customised)."
 +++

-Age 9 karate taekwando birthday card for daughter
+A cute birthday card for your daughter aged 9 who loves taekwondo or karate.
+This personalised card has your little girl’s name on it with the following text To a Cool Daughter, Happy Birthday (Name customised).
+The main image has a little girl in her karate or taekwondo outfit busting a move with a large number 9 beside her.
+Lastly it has your daughter’s date of birth at the very bottom of the design.

-Specifications are: -
+**Specifications are: -**